Genocide is considered to be the most serious crime against humanity that can be committed.

 Also called “Shoah”, was the systematic persecution of Jews by the Nazis and their allies, before and during the Second World War.
 During the domination by Nazi Germany, between 5 and 6 million European Jews were exterminated.
 The murders took place mostly in the gas chambers of the extermination camps and by mass executions of the Einsatz groups.

-LUBLIN - BELZEC - ZAMOSC : The concentration camp of Majdanek, where the barracks, watchtowers, the only remaining gas chamber completely intact.
-Belzec, whose location was only identified in the nineties.
+LUBLIN - Krakow : The concentration camp of Majdanek, where the barracks, watchtowers, the only remaining gas chamber completely intact.

 AUSCHWITZ – BIRKENAU: Concentration and extermination camps of Auschwitz and Birkenau.
 Under the infamous inscription 'Arbeit Macht Frei' on the main gate before visiting the exhibitions in the remaining prisons.